rescript-lang/rescript-vscode/CONTRIBUTING.md

 ## Test

-- Open VS Code to this folder.
+- Open VS Code to the project root.
 - Switch to the Debug viewlet (command palette -> View: Show Run and Debug).
 - Select `Client + Server` from the drop down, launch it (green arrow):